-- A. Class schedules are subject to change without notice. - B. Current students will not be affected by any program change or cancellation. - C. School closures for inclement weather situations will follow public school closures. for Miami-Dade or Broward County. - D. It is the responsibility of the student to apply for graduation according to the deadlines published in the Calendar. - E. Nursing Assistant /Home Health Aide Program schedules are published. periodically
+- Class schedules are subject to change without notice. - Current students will not be affected by any program change or cancellation. - School closures for inclement weather will follow public school closures for Miami-Dade or Broward County. - It is the student's responsibility to apply for graduation according to the deadlines published in the Calendar. - Nursing Assistant /Home Health Aide Program schedules are published periodically